The Fourth Way of Futurism.

 Complexity is accelerating 46× faster than the historical norm.

-The “Complexity Profile” is a mathematical tool Yaneer Bar-Yam devised to visualise how the complexity of a system changes across different levels of scale.
+When it comes to people, the “Complexity Profile” is a mathematical tool Yaneer Bar-Yam devised to visualise how the complexity of a system changes across different levels of scale.

 -